RyanJulyan/Flask-BDA/README.md

 <div id="search-results"></div>
 ```
-This input named q will issue a request to `/trigger_delay` 500 milliseconds after a key up event if the input has been changed and inserts the results into the div with the id search-results.
+This input named q will issue a request to `/trigger_delay` 500 milliseconds after a key-up event if the input has been changed and inserts the results into the div with the id search-results.

 # Testing

-> Testing is a vital part to ensuring a project runs successfully
+> Testing is a vital part of ensuring a project runs successfully

 There are 3 aspects of testing provided in Flask BDA:
 * CI/CD through [Github actions workflow](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions) which is already set up to implement but can also be used independently from GitHub: